TheDolentCity/jotun/src/content/docs/campaigns/first-strike/operation-crystal-eye.md

 #### `[SUCCESS]` Destroy hostile forces

-Lingering hostile Trolls and Repcon squads patrolled the region.
+Lingering hostile Trolls and Goblin squads patrolled the region.
 Hostile forces neutralized.
 Remains captured and brought aboard _Lady of the Slain_.